droonga/droonga.org/tutorial/basic/index.md

 }
 ~~~

-Send the request to Droonga Engine:
+Send the request to the Droonga Engine:

 ~~~
 # droonga-request --tag starbucks search-all-stores.json